 Grace Christian Educators in Johnson County has about 40 families in classes each semester.
 2018 is one of their largest graduation classes so far.
 Celebrate with Rachael, Micah, Matthew, Abigail, Jonathan, Sumer, Moriah, Jonathan and Travis!

 Valerie Bolieu is a daughter of the one true King!
-She is a support group leader of a South Texas co-op group in the south Houston/Clear Lake area and works as a customer relations and support group leader specialist with THSC.
+She is a support group leader of a South Texas co-op group in the south Houston/Clear Lake area and works as a customer relations and intervention specialist with THSC.

-She loves the Lord and her four kids with all of her heart.
-Valerie has been homeschooling for 19 years; two of her children have graduated and two are still being homeschooled.
+She loves the Lord and her four kids and two grandchildren with all of her heart.
+Valerie has been homeschooling for 24 years; three of her children have graduated, and there is one still to graduate in a few years.

-Valerie enjoys serving in ministry whether it is with church, homeschool group or work with THSC.
-She also loves outdoor activities and spending time with her kids.
+Valerie enjoys serving in ministry, whether it is with the church, homeschool groups, or working with THSC.
+She also loves outdoor activities and spending time with her kids and grandchildren.